Chart Color Schemes

 Branyan is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Branyan, as evaluated at the latest Census, consisted of 99.2% houses and 0.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Regional Qld's 76.4% houses and 23.6% other dwellings.
-The level of home ownership in Branyan was higher than Regional Qld at 36.3%, with the remaining dwellings either mortgaged (45.5%) or rented (18.2%).
+Dwelling structure in Branyan, as evaluated at the latest Census, comprised 99.2% houses and 0.8% other dwellings.
+In comparison, Regional Qld had 76.4% houses and 23.6% other dwellings.
+Home ownership in Branyan was 36.3%, with mortgaged dwellings at 45.5% and rented dwellings at 18.2%.
 The median monthly mortgage repayment in the area was $1,600, lower than Regional Qld's average of $1,655.
-The median weekly rent figure was recorded at $350, compared to Regional Qld's $345.
-Nationally, Branyan's mortgage repayments are significantly lower than the Australian average of $1,863, while rents are less than the national figure of $375.
+The median weekly rent figure in Branyan was $350, compared to Regional Qld's $345.
+Nationally, Branyan's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing